amazon-archives/amazon-cognito-identity-js/README.md

 5. Include the Stanford Javascript Crypto Library:
   * [Stanford JavaScript Crypto Library](https://github.com/bitwiseshiftleft/sjcl)

-   Please note, that by default the Stanford JavaScript Crypto Library doesn't include the bytes codec that the SDK uses so it must be included with the --with-codecBytes option when configuring the Stanford JavaScript Crypto Library (see sjlc README/INSTALL).
-It is known to build on Linux and requires a Java runtime.

 6. Optionally, download and include the AWS JavaScript SDK in order to use other AWS services.
 The SDK is necessary in order to use AWS.CognitoIdentityCredentials:
   * http://aws.amazon.com/sdk-for-browser/